 This work contributes a framework for structure-aware compilation of a class of constraint programming problems by reduction to SAT and 0-1 ILP.
-We generalize techniques proposed in [9, 4] to detect symmetries in high-level constraints via reduction to graph automorphism.
+We generalize techniques proposed in [10; 4] to detect symmetries in constraints via reduction to graph automorphism.
+Unlike earlier work, we detect symmetries in high-level input and add symmetry-breaking predicates to the original specification.
 Our system facilitates comparison of different encoding strategies and SAT reductions.
-This is useful since recent work [28, 5, 6] has shown that the encoding used can dramatically affect search speed.
-Our goals here are (1) to generalize earlier work on the detection of structure in SAT instances so that it is applicable to a larger class of high-level CSPs (2) to automate the task of structure-aware reduction to SAT/0-1 ILP (3) to use this framework to study the performance of structure-aware reduction techniques.
-Unlike earlier work [9, 2], our framework detects structure in highlevel input before reduction and uses it to produce more effective encodings.
-Our empirical results for the social golfer and Hamming code generation problems show that breaking symmetries during reduction considerably improves the performance of both SAT and 0-1 ILP solvers.
-On many instances, our runtimes are competitive with results reported using ILOG Solver [27] in [14].
+This is useful since recent work [29;

+5; 6] has shown that the encoding used can dramatically affect search speed.
+Our goals here are (1) to generalize earlier work on the detection of symmetries and linearity in SAT instances so that it is applicable to a more general class of high-level CSPs (2) to automate the tasks of reduction to SAT/0-1 ILP and structure detection (3) to use this framework to study whether using structure can improve the performance of reduction-based methods.
+Earlier work [10] detects and breaks symmetries after problems have been reduced to CNF.
+Our work generalizes these techniques by detecting structure before reduction and using it to produce more effective encodings.
+Our empirical results for the social golfer and Hamming code generation problems show that breaking symmetries during reduction vastly improves the performance of both SAT and 0-1 ILP solvers.
+On many instances, our runtimes are competitive with results reported using ILOG Solver [28] in [15].
 Symmetries detected by our method can be used by any constraints solver, not just one that assumes reduction to SAT, since we detect symmetries in high-level input.
-While we add SBPs during preprocessing, there are several methods that focus on breaking declared symmetries during search [24, 12] that can make use of the symmetries we detect.
+While we add SBPs during preprocessing, there are several methods that focus on breaking declared symmetries during search [25; 13] that can make use of the symmetries we detect.